HackYourFuture/Git/Lecture-1.md

 # 1. Git:

 ## 1.1 What is Git, Etymology and a short history.
-Distributed version control system
+* [ ] Version Control (aka Revision control, source control)
-Linus Torvalds, 2005
+* [ ] Distributed version control system, Linus Torvalds, 2005
-GIT: Global Information Tracker or the stupid content tracker or unpleasant person in British slang
+* [ ] GIT: Global Information Tracker or the stupid content tracker or unpleasant person in British slang

 ## 1.2 Installing Git
  For Windows,